 Norton Security Deluxe full review

 Norton by Symantec is one of the most famous names in the antivirus industry.
 You'll find it among our pick of the best antivirus.
-We've been using the latest version of Norton Security Deluxe to bring you a full review of the latest security software.
+We've been using the latest version of Norton Security Deluxe 2019 to bring you a full review of the latest security software.

 At the time of writing, there was over 50% off, for example.

+With drive-by web attacks still wildly popular, good web protection is essential, and Norton provides plenty of cover.
 There's Browser Protection, for example, which prevents web-based malware exploiting known browser vulnerabilities as you surf, and sites are flagged by reputation in search results.
-As mentioned above, web downloads are analysed, and after scanning, a report on their safety pops up.
+Web downloads are also analysed, and after scanning, a report on their safety pops up.

 Another nice feature is Scam Insight, which uses reputation data to identify potentially dodgy sites that ask for personal information, such as your Social Security Number or payment card details.